JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 # The private key of the server
 PrivateKey = 4N9FtwbtC9iY9P1C85l1QmM0OxlGRT0cHVjEuRbLuVA=

-# Configure server private key and (de)initialize iptables rules for routing the VPN traffic
+# (De)initialize iptables rules for routing the VPN traffic
-PostUp = wg set wg0 private-key /etc/wireguard/wg0.key && iptables -t nat -A POSTROUTING -s 10.10.0.0/24 -o eth0 -j MASQUERADE
-PostDown = iptables -t nat -D POSTROUTING -s 10.10.0.0/24 -o eth0 -j MASQUERADE
+PostUp = iptables -t nat -A POSTROUTING -s 10.10.0.0/24 -o eth0 -j MASQUERADE PostDown = iptables -t nat -D POSTROUTING -s 10.10.0.0/24 -o eth0 -j MASQUERADE

-# Don't try to save WireGuard config file on shutdown (it gets overwritten by Kubernetes anyway)
-SaveConfig = false

 # Configure one or multiple VPN clients with a [Peer] entry for each.